GoogleChrome/developer.chrome.com/site/en/blog/user-agent-reduction-deprecation-trial/index.md

 -   The `navigator.platform` Javascript getter
 -   The `navigator.appVersion` Javascript getter

 Sites should still audit their usage of the User-Agent header and related APIs, and if needed prepare to [migrate to User-Agent Client Hints](https://web.dev/migrate-to-ua-ch/) before the deprecation trial expires.
-The intent is to expire this Deprecation Trial once the [User-Agent Reduction rollout](https://blog.chromium.org/2021/09/user-agent-reduction-origin-trial-and-dates.html) is complete.
+The intent is to expire this deprecation trial once the [User-Agent Reduction rollout](https://blog.chromium.org/2021/09/user-agent-reduction-origin-trial-and-dates.html) is complete.

 ## How do I participate in the User-Agent Reduction deprecation  trial?

 ### Register for the trial

-To register for the origin trial and get a token for your domains, visit the Trial for [User Agent Reduction Deprecation page](/origintrials/#/view_trial/2608710084154359809).
+To register for the origin trial and get a token for your domains, visit the [User Agent Reduction deprecation trial page](/origintrials/#/view_trial/2608710084154359809).

 ### Setup